rishi-ag/stochasticWizards/README.md

 	-Fix wind simulation will be assuming a constant wind (by default the real initial one)

+    -Simulated_det would be simulate wind using AR1 but without the stochastic part.

 	-Simulated would be simulate wind (just considering an initial wind info if exists, by default the real initial one) with a stochastic autorregressive model.
 The controller will decide every move with the expected value, whereas the dynamics will be affected by expected + random value of wind.

-	-Online data would simulate wind as if at each step we knew the actual wind data, and so we just have to simulate the random part.
+	-Online_simulated data would simulate wind as if at each step we knew the actual wind data, and so we just have to simulate the random part.

 c) Simulated vs real result (I think we should always plot simulated vs real result)